 Also, language in employee handbooks often benefits review and revision from your employment law attorney.
 A common issue with employee handbooks is that the policies are often too broad.
 For instance, your employee handbook may state “no cell phones in the building,” when your intention was really to have employees stay off their cell phones while they are on the clock and actively working.
 Your business lawyer reviews these statements to make sure they’re clear and concise, as well as in-line with local, state, and federal employment laws.

 In addition, your attorney can offer guidance and counsel for creating and enforcing policies to help protect your business.
 For example, you want to make sure policies are enforced consistently.
 This can help reduce the risk of claims of unfair treatment.
-We offer practical legal advice on issues such as these for your business.
+We offer legal advice on issues such as these for your business.